steadfasterX/android_device_samsung_i927/README.md

 -Probably more, could use more testing.

 Notes/TODO:
+-DO NOT RESET APNs, currently bugs out.
+Duplicate or enter in new ones.
 -Work on GPS (gps.conf and sirfgps.conf)
--Work on physical keyboard mapping
 -Work on physical keyboard backlighting
 -Look at MTP/UMS
--Work on issues as time permits
+-Work on other issues as time permits

 Recent/Significant Changelog:
 -Rewrote/Heavily modified most of the original device tree